 Limonene to Aid Digestion

 Moreover, lemongrass comprises of limonene content of 1.9-2.5% in its composition.
-In other words, D-Limonene, also known as terpene, has wonderful property to relieve digestive health issues, such as soothing the condition of occasional acid reflux, improving digestive ability of stomach and helping to improve sluggish bowel movement.
-Other health promoting properties of D-limonene including detoxification of liver and cholesterol-sludge clearance also play complementary role in improving digestion .
-As a appetize suppressant, D-limonene from lemongrass oil helps in reduction of appetite, metabolism improvement and weight management.
+In other words, D-Limonene, also known as terpene, has wonderful property to relieve digestive health issues, such as soothing the condition of occasional acid reflux, improving the digestive ability of stomach and helping to improve sluggish bowel movement.
+Other health-promoting properties of D-limonene including detoxification of liver and cholesterol-sludge clearance also play a complementary role in improving digestion .
+Therefore, As a appetize suppressant, D-limonene from lemongrass oil helps in reduction of appetite, metabolism improvement and weight management.

 Maintaining Balance and Bowel Mobility